sebday/debian-hyprnord/README.md

 [![screenshot](https://imghost.lol/screenshots/2024-08-26-204305_hyprshot.png)](https://imghost.lol/screenshots/2024-08-26-204305_hyprshot.png)

 ## Install
 Install a base system with no desktop environment, add `contrib` and `non-free` and dist-update to sid.
+(I like to install the ssh-server from tasksel and then remote in to install the rest)

 `sudo apt install hyprland hyprland-protocols hyprwayland-scanner xwayland waybar fuzzel grim slurp cliphist swayidle swaylock hyprpaper nwg-look libglib2.0-bin bibata-cursor-theme`